ballerina-platform/ballerina-dev-website/learn/references/cli-documentation/graphql.md

 bal graphql [-i | --input] <graphql-configuration-file-path> [-o | --output] <output-location>
 ```

-The command line arguments below can be used with the command for each particular purpose as described below.
+The command-line arguments below can be used with the command for each particular purpose as described below.

 | Argument       | Description                                                                                                                                                                                                                                                                                                                                                                   |
 |----------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|